markprograms400/To-do-list/README.md

 # To-do-list
-Basic project to create a to do list
+Basic project to create a to do list using python